-- Data Quality The data collection has been comprehensive in 2018.
+• Data Quality - The data collection has been comprehensive in 2020.
 In regards to Category A Meters, we have mitigated against risk by communication with suppliers as well as trying to qualify data retrospectively.
 We have also introduced a site visit checklist that covers how site are receiving water used for the build process such that although we cannot control unmetered sources, we can at least be aware of them and include them within estimations methodology previously described.
-Furthermore, this means we also become aware of situations where plot supplies are being used for building purposes and re-define them within the data. - Data Accuracy We have been able to validate a significant amount of Category A data.
+Furthermore, this means we also become aware of situations where plot supplies are being used for building purposes and re-define them within the data.

+• Data Accuracy - We have been able to validate a significant amount of Category A data.
 However, Category B Plot Data has been refined where immediately obvious as to errors and how they require refining.
 The problem with water data accuracy as regards plots is the haphazard nature of the number of digits read by the site / sales staff at the point of handover.
-We have provided support sheets to assist with meter readings. - We consistently query with site on receipt all readings where reading format is not obvious compared to meter type - We consistently query with site on receipt all readings where apparent consumption is in excess of 5 cubic metres for a standard plot - Data Scope Using the above-mentioned site checklist, water data scope is known to be comprehensive in 2018 and we are confident we are capturing all known metered water consumption. - o Office Meter Estate believed to be fully complete and accurate.
-Supply estimation used for offices with no meter as previously described using FTE data. - Showhomes believed to be complete (i.e. Where meters installed currently) - o Analysis has been completed for Site Meters by BU compared to number of active sites less those where water usage is known to be from an alternative (Unmetered) source to ensure we have all sites accounted for.
+We have provided support sheets to assist with meter readings.

+$\circ\;$ We consistently query with site on receipt all readings where reading format is not obvious compared to meter type

+$\circ~$ We consistently query with site on receipt all readings where apparent consumption is in excess of 10 cubic metres for a standard plot o Showhomes believed to be complete (i.e. Where meters installed currently)

+• Data Scope - Using the above-mentioned site checklist, water data scope is known to be comprehensive in 2020 and we are confident we are capturing all known metered water consumption.

+$\circ~$ Office Meter Estate believed to be fully complete and accurate.
+Supply estimation used for offices with no meter as previously described using FTE data.

+$\circ~$ Analysis has been completed for Site Meters by BU compared to number of active sites less those where water usage is known to be from an alternative (Unmetered) source to ensure we have all sites accounted for.